harryadelb/kaviarjs.org/content/docs/guides/emails.md

 ```

 We want emails to:
 - Be able to be found easily in a centralized place.
-It's very important they are not spread all over the app so we have control over them.
+It's very important that they are not spread all over the app so we have control over them.
 - Be able to have a nice layout for everyone of them
 - Be easy to develop and easy to maintain